G7 has sent ‘very clear united message to Putin’ over Ukraine, says Truss

 On China, where tension is rising with the US over Taiwan, Ms Truss said the G7 was concerned about “coercive economic policies” across the globe.

-She said the West and its allies want to build investment in “like-minded, freedom-loving democracies”.
+She said the west and its allies want to build investment in “like-minded, freedom-loving democracies”.

 Ms Truss also said Iran needs to resolve the international dispute over its nuclear power programme within the Joint Comprehensive Plan of Action (JCPOA), which limited its ability to make weapons-grade nuclear material.